 Hey, Media: Do You Know Who Is Consuming Your Content?

-by Jay Marwaha
+By Jay Marwaha

 Fake news always seems to be in the news these days.
 Media companies are working themselves into a frenzy wondering why so many disaffected readers have turned towards click-bait headlines and conspiracy- monging websites, instead of opting for their own tried and true content.